JungleHornet/go-pingr/README.md

-# go-pingr
+# pingr
-Simple command-line tool to ping a range of IPs
+Simple command-line tool to ping a range of IPs, written in go